Axway/agent-sdk/docs/traceability/index.md

       sanitize:
         keyMatch: "^response" # find any response headers that start with the word response
         valueMatch: "password" # sanitize the word password any time it occurs in the header value
+    maskingCharacters: "{*}" # sanitize using these characters to mask values
 ```

 #### Using environment variables for redaction